yasamansaffarii/GSRL/README.md

 **Novelty 2**: Proposed an inductive GRL framework by applying clustering on the transition graph before learning embeddings, enabling generalization to unseen or dynamic states.

-Novelty 3: Designed a task-aware fine-tuning mechanism using TD error to dynamically update state embeddings based on task-specific feedback.
+**Novelty 3**: Designed a task-aware fine-tuning mechanism using TD error to dynamically update state embeddings based on task-specific feedback.

 ---

 ## 🔹 Framework Features